 Judgement was applied in assessing whether the Group has control over Hoëveld Veilingsentrum (Pty) Ltd through it's 50% shareholding.
-It was concluded that the Group has power over the investee, a right to variable returns and the ability to use the power over the investee to affect the value of returns.
+It was concluded that the Group has power over the investee, a right to variable returns and the ability to use the power over the investee to affect the value of returns i.
+Impairment of financial assets